FlxAV/SWEN303-Expense-App-p2/usability_test_results.md

 | Task 6 | 6 | 6 | 7 | 4 | 6 | 5.80 |
 | User avg | 5.67 | 6.33 | 6.50 | 5.83 | 6.17 |      |

+Task 1 Comments:

+- Groups highlight is not clear enough for people with limited vision.
+Use of a different colour or making the tab more obvious is needed.
+I thought I was on the friends tab at first because it looks white underneath it.

+Done callout isn't large enough and is a struggle to reach.
+If intentional to deter from accidentally creating groups this is good but you can do this by a confirmation dialogue instead.
+I'd put the done dialogue near the bottom so users are encouraged to scroll if needed and then confirm once having read everything.

+Overall very easy process just some misplaced elements.

+- Nice looking UI, like the option to sign up with google/apple.
+Creating groups is intuitive while offering all features you would need.

 SUS Results

 | User | User 1  | User 2 | User 3 | User 4 | User 5 |